mikependon/RepoDB/RepoDb.PostgreSql/README.md

 [![PostgreSqlUnitTests](https://img.shields.io/appveyor/tests/mikependon/repodb-a63f5?label=unit%20tests)](https://ci.appveyor.com/project/mikependon/repodb-a63f5/build/tests)
 [![PostgreSqlIntegrationTests](https://img.shields.io/appveyor/tests/mikependon/repodb-uf6o7?label=integration%20tests)](https://ci.appveyor.com/project/mikependon/repodb-uf6o7/build/tests)

-## RepoDb.PostgreSql - a hybrid .NET ORM library for PostgreSql.
+# RepoDb.PostgreSql - a hybrid .NET ORM library for PostgreSQL.

-RepoDb is an open-source .NET ORM that bridge the gaps between micro-ORMs and macro-ORMs.
-It helps the developer to simplify the switch-over of when to use the “BASIC” and “ADVANCE” operations during the development.
+RepoDb is an open-source .NET ORM that bridge the gaps between micro-ORMs and full-ORMs.
+It helps the developer to simplify the switch-over of when to use the BASIC and ADVANCE operations during the development.

 It is the best alternative ORM to both Dapper and EntityFramework.